EimantasZaranka/eimantaszaranka.github.io/_drafts/welcome-to-jekyll 4.markdown

 ---
 layout: post
-title:  "When Professionals Run Into Problems With Machine Learning, This Is What They Do"
+title:  "5 Killer Quora Answers on Machine Learning"
-date:   2021-05-01 10:59:23 +0300
+date:   2021-05-02 10:59:23 +0300
-categories: jekyll update
+categories: jekyll Update testing
+thumbnail: "/thumbnails/first.png"
+thumb_alt: "Thumbnail of the first post"
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.